costajob/app-servers/README.md

 ### Dart HttpServer
-A plain HTTP server is embedded into the Dart standard library.
+I used the async HTTP server embedded into the Dart standard library.

 #### Bootstrap
 ```shell